 If you are not used to eating late, embrace the “aperitivo” culture.

-If you want to blend in and hang around with the Italians (and stop starving!) try an aperitivo!
+If you want to blend in and hang around with the Italians (and stop starving!), try an aperitivo!

-11. And always find an excuse to eat gelato
+12. Always find an excuse to eat gelato

 Any time is good for gelato in Italy!

-“Do It Like The Italians” Travel Tips
+Italy Travel Tips: “Do It Like The Italians”

-12. Ciao isn’t for everyone
+13. Ciao isn’t for everyone

 Everyone knows Ciao, but remember that Ciao is a very informal way of saying hello.
-When you walk in shops or you are greeting older people make sure you use:
+When you walk in shops, or you are greeting older people, make sure you use:

-- Buongiorno (Good morning)
+• Buongiorno (Good morning)

-- Buona Sera (Good evening)
+• Buona Sera (Good evening)

 Another couple of words worth remembering are:

-- Grazie (Thank you)
+• Grazie (Thank you)

-- Non capisco (I don’t understand)
+• Non capisco (I don’t understand)

 And you should only say Bravo to men.
 If you want to praise a lady, remember to say Brava!

-13. Greet everyone with two kisses (or three…)
+14. Greet everyone with two kisses (or three…)

 But definitely not just one!

-14. Be aware of riposino
+15. Be aware of riposino

 Most Italian shops will close for lunch.
 If you are trying to shop between 1:00 pm and 4:00 pm in Italy, you might as well take a riposino (nap) yourself because you won’t find many places open for business.

 It might be annoying for you, especially if you live in a busy city, but if you are visiting the Italian countryside, you will need to get used to this way of life.
-Italians still think lunch is an important part of the day, and they will go home to enjoy a nice meal and relax during the hottest hours of the day.

 You might find shops still open in the city center of big cities like Rome, Milan or Venice, but don’t be surprised if in smaller cities everything is closed.

-15. Don’t queue politely
+17. Don’t queue politely

-This also means they don’t know what queuing and standing in a line means.
+This also means they don’t know what queuing and standing in a line means:

-The definition in the world
+Queue: The definition in the world

 A line or sequence of people awaiting their turn to be attended to or to proceed.

-The definition in Italy
+Queue: The definition in Italy

-This happens everywhere: if you buying food, ice cream, cinema tickets or trying to board a flight.
+This happens everywhere: if you are buying food, ice cream, cinema tickets, or trying to board a flight.

 If you just wait around for your turn politely, you will be the last one in.

-So you either get in there and fight the fight or just resign yourself to not go anywhere!
+So you either get in there and fight the fight or resign yourself to not going anywhere!

-A view of Florence Cathedral – Italy Travel Tips
+A view of Florence Cathedral

-Transportation Tips
+Italy Transportation Tips

 Traveling around Italy is fun!
 But it comes with its own experiences.
 Some of the tips below will help you to navigate your way through the transportation system in Italy.

-16. Trains follow their “own” timetable
+18. Trains follow their “own” timetable

 But if you move to less touristic cities or more rural areas, especially in the South of Italy, don’t be surprised about delays.

 Make sure you allow plenty of time to get where you need to be, especially if you are catching a train to get to the airport.
-Also, check for trains stikes as these might affect your travel plans.

-17. Always validate your tickets
+19. Always validate your tickets

 Trains: quite simple

 Once you have your ticket, don’t forget to stamp it before you board the train!
-There are ticket validating machines on all train platforms.
+There are ticket-validating machines on all train platforms.
 If you are not sure if you need to validate your ticket, ask around.
 The validating machines will stamp the date and time on your ticket.

 Buses: not so much